fykyby/akacjowy-kalkulator/README.md

 # Akacjowy Kalkulator

 Electron desktop app made for SwiatAkacji.pl.
-Allows users to store products and calculate their prices.
+Allows user to store products and calculate their prices.

 ## Run Locally